This post was last updated on March 13th, 2022

 - Would you rather be on a diet for the rest of your life or live without internet access?

-- Would you rather be able to read people’s thoughts or be able to teleport yourself?
+- Would you rather be able to move things with your mind or teleport yourself?

-Those yummy ice breakers are perfect to get to know your squad’s tastes.
+These yummy ice breakers are perfect for getting to know your squad’s tastes.

-Bonus game: Next time you head to a team’s lunch, challenge one person of the team to order for everyone based on what he learnt!
+Bonus game: Next time you head to a team’s lunch, challenge one person of the team to order for everyone based on what he learned!

 - What’s the best food you’ve ever eaten?